nickAndroulakis/PorcelainThroneWaterfalls/_posts/2015-09-12-43rd-of-August-and-counting.markdown

 ---

 <p>
-1. Yes pipol, I will be doing this thingie, my sister does.
+1. Yes _pipol_, I **will** be doing this thingie, my sister does.
 I even copied the title just to salute her style.
 It’s not personal, Nassia.
 It’s strictly business #GodfatherQuotes.
 Oh, there's no going back now #copyCat #noRegrets.</p>
 <p>
 2. Now that I leave Greece, I get to, finally, post in english.
 I can always claim that I have to do it from now on, cause of my european friends, hiding the fact, I'm just a poser and a hipster, who enjoys typing in English B|.</p>
 <p>